At AECOM, we're delivering a better world.

-In the long term, the Mid-Senior Archaeologist will become a core member of the AECOM Cultural Resources Program in the Southeast, with responsibility for successfully executing projects and leading all aspects of project implementation.
-The Mid-Senior Archaeologist may serve as a Principal Investigator, based on work experience and education.
-The candidate will be expected to contribute to the growth of the team through the execution of quality deliverables for clients, as well as supporting business development, including participation/presentation at professional seminars and contributing to proposal preparation and/or interviews.
+The Senior Archaeologist is a core member of the Cultural Resources Program in the Pacific Northwest, with responsibility for successfully executing projects and leading all aspects of project implementation.
+The Senior Archaeologist will serve as a Principal Investigator, based on work experience and education.
+Candidate will contribute to growth of team through execution of quality deliverables for clients, as well as supporting business development including participation/presentation at professional seminars and contributing to proposal preparation and/or interviews.

-- Operating as a primary author or senior reviewer, as appropriate.
+- Operating as primary author or senior reviewer, as appropriate.

 - Supervising personnel in the field, office, and laboratory, as needed.

-- Knowledge of state and federal environmental regulatory framework, including the National Environmental Policy Act, and National Historic Preservation Act, among others
+- Knowledge of state and federal environmental regulatory framework, including the National Environmental Policy Act, National Historic Preservation Act, among others.

-- Handling multiple tasks and communicating priorities to the manager.
+- Handling multiple tasks and communicating priorities to manager.

-- Operating as the primary point of contact for clients and resource agencies on projects, as needed
+- Operating as primary point of contact for clients and resource agencies on projects, as needed.

 - Performing client management duties such as recurring status meetings, milestone check-ins, and day-to-day interfacing.

-- Reviewing contracts for the understanding of scope, fee, schedule, deliverables, and all other contractual obligation
+- Reviewing contracts for understanding of scope, fee, schedule, and deliverables, and all other contractual obligations.

-- Must be willing to travel and conduct fieldwork throughout the Southeast, and work within TDOT's headquarters office located in downtown Nashville for the first six to twelve months
+- Must be willing to travel and conduct fieldwork throughout the Pacific Northwest.

-- Twelve (12) years of experience in historical and/or prehistoric archaeology and cultural resources management
+- Twelve (12) years of experience in historic and/or prehistoric archaeology and cultural resources management.

-- Experience with the career development of junior and mid-level archaeologists
+- Experience with career development of junior and mid-level archaeologists.

 - Advanced knowledge in one or more specialty scientific areas (e.g., lithic or faunal analysis; osteology; historical archaeology)

-- Experience leading tribal consultation and familiarity with tribal representatives in the Southeast
+- Experience leading tribal consultation and familiarity with tribal representatives in the Pacific Northwest.

-- Experience supervising large crews and/or multiple crews on various project types and sizes, regions, and agencies
+- Experience supervising large crews and/or multiple crews on a variety of project types and sizes, regions, and agencies.

-- Experience working with an interdisciplinary team of subject matter experts and planners
+- Experience working with interdisciplinary team of subject matter experts and planners.

 With infrastructure investment accelerating worldwide, our services are in great demand, and there's never been a better time to be at AECOM!
 Join us, and you'll get all the benefits of being a part of a global, publicly traded firm - access to industry-leading technology and thinking and transformational work with big impact and work flexibility.